 Desire to Have Children in the Future

 A 30-year term life policy could also work well if you don't have children yet but plan on having them one day.
-A 30-year term period could give you time to figure out your family plans, and then cover your future children until they come of age.
+A 30-year term period can help plan for future children until they reach adulthood.

 For example, Susana is recently married and wants to have children in three to five years.
 If she buys a shorter policy — like a 10-, 15- or 20-year term — the coverage will end before her kids are fully grown.
 With a 30-year term, however, she can keep her coverage in force even if she waits a few years before starting a family.

 These policies could also be useful if you have a spouse who doesn't work and relies on your income.
 If you just want coverage to protect your children, a 20-year term could be enough to cover them to adulthood.

 If your spouse also depends on your income, however, you might consider a policy that lasts your entire career.
 Additionally, if you take out a 30-year mortgage, 30-year term life insurance would last the entire length of the mortgage.